BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 #### VDJ_display.py

 The `VDJ_display.py` script is essential for generating various V(D)J segment plots.
-It starts by processing user input with the [`parse_arguments`](../scripts/VDJ_display.py#L422) function.
+It starts by processing user input with the [`parse_arguments`](../scripts/VDJ_display.py#L657) function.
 Next, the file paths are cleaned up by removing any extraneous separators.

 The script uses the `PlotGenerator` class to handle everything from data loading to the final visualization output.
 Upon initialization, `PlotGenerator` sets up necessary configurations such as color schemes corresponding to different genomic segments and prepares the output directory for storing generated plots.

-Extra color schemes can be added by creating an extra a dictionary in [`color_themes`](../scripts/) dictionary.
-Make sure you also add it in the [`choices`](../scripts/) in the `--color-theme`.
+Extra color schemes can be added by creating an extra a dictionary in [`color_themes`](../scripts/VDJ_display.py#L699) dictionary.
+Make sure you also add it in the [`choices`](../scripts/VDJ_display.py#L677) in the `--color-theme`.

-Data processing begins with the `load_dataframe` function that parses data from provided Excel files into a single dataset.
-This dataset is then processed by unique regions through the [`process_region_data`](../scripts/VDJ_display.py) method.
+Data processing begins with the [`load_dataframe`](../scripts/VDJ_display.py#L200) function that parses data from provided Excel files into a single dataset.
+This dataset is then processed by unique regions through the [`process_region_data`](../scripts/VDJ_display.py#L635) method.

-The [`process_region`](../scripts/VDJ_display.py) function checks for any entries with misclassified files, where segments appear in files where they logically shouldn't.
+The [`process_region`](../scripts/VDJ_display.py#L620) function checks for any entries with misclassified files, where segments appear in files where they logically shouldn't.
 Simultaneously, the `add_filter` function refines the segment names by removing unnecessary characters, making the data easier to manage for plotting.

-Depending on user settings, the script runs either [`run_seperate_haplotype`](../scripts/VDJ_display.py) for single haplotype visualizations or [`run_combined_haplotype`](../scripts/VDJ_display.py) for combined plots.
+Depending on user settings, the script runs either [`run_seperate_haplotype`](../scripts/VDJ_display.py#L564) for single haplotype visualizations or [`run_combined_haplotype`](../scripts/VDJ_display.py#L597) for combined plots.
 The data is sorted by "Start coord" for plot creation.
-For combined configurations, `align_lists_by_matching` is used to synchronize two lists of genomic segments by inserting blanks to address mismatches.
+For combined configurations, [`align_lists_by_matching`](../scripts/VDJ_display.py#L58) is used to synchronize two lists of genomic segments by inserting blanks to address mismatches.

-Footers are dynamically determined; for single plots, `Short names` are used directly, while for combined plots, the [`generate_footer_lists`](../scripts/VDJ_display.py) method creates two lists for each haplotype based on start coordinates—one where segment values match and another where they differ.
+Footers are dynamically determined; for single plots, `Short names` are used directly, while for combined plots, the [`generate_footer_lists`](../scripts/VDJ_display.py#L148) method creates two lists for each haplotype based on start coordinates—one where segment values match and another where they differ.
 This also uses the `Short names`.

-The `calculate_plot_size` function adjusts plot dimensions based on the number of segments.
+The [`calculate_plot_size`](../scripts/VDJ_display.py#L226) function adjusts plot dimensions based on the number of segments.
 It returns the **block size, block spacing, width per block, font size**.
-The plot structure is then created by the [`configure_plot`](../scripts/VDJ_display.py) function, which calls the functions to calculate the total width needed and sets up the plotting area with `initialize_plot`.
-The `add_segment_blocks` method creates two blocks using `create_dual_color_features`, differentiating 'V', 'D' and 'J' for the top block and 'Novel' and 'Known' for the bottom block.
+The plot structure is then created by the [`configure_plot`](../scripts/VDJ_display.py#L431) function, which calls the functions to calculate the total width needed and sets up the plotting area with [`initialize_plot`](../scripts/VDJ_display.py#L279).
+The [`add_segment_blocks`](../scripts/VDJ_display.py#L300) method creates two blocks using [`create_dual_color_features`](../scripts/VDJ_display.py#L246), differentiating 'V', 'D' and 'J' for the top block and 'Novel' and 'Known' for the bottom block.

-Legends are added through `add_legends`, which creates a legend for sample and haplotypes and other for the colored blocks.
-Additionally, an optional footer can be added to provide further details or context about the data being visualized with [`add_footer`](../scripts/).
+Legends are added through [`add_legends`](../scripts/VDJ_display.py#L370), which creates a legend for sample and haplotypes and other for the colored blocks.
+Additionally, an optional footer can be added to provide further details or context about the data being visualized with [`add_footer`](../scripts/VDJ_display.py#L347).

-The `save_plot` method ensures each plot is saved in the designated directory.
-For combined plots, `combine_and_save_plots_vertically` merges the two plots into a single image by converting them to NumPy arrays, aligning them vertically, and then saving the unified plot.
+The [`save_plot`](../scripts/VDJ_display.py#465) method ensures each plot is saved in the designated directory.
+For combined plots, [`combine_and_save_plots_vertically`](../scripts/VDJ_display.py#L516) merges the two plots into a single image by converting them to NumPy arrays, aligning them vertically, and then saving the unified plot.

 #### reevaluate.py (BETA)

-This Python script is still in the experimental fase, and functions are not stable or implemented yet.
+This Python script is currently in the experimental phase, with functions that are still unreliable or not fully implemented.

 #### order_segments.py (BETA)

-This Python script is still in the experimental fase, and functions are not stable or implemented yet.
+This Python script is currently in the experimental phase, with functions that are still unreliable or not fully implemented.

 #### V(D)J display usage